C0sm0cats/SmartGrid/README.md

 ## Notes / Troubleshooting

 - **Maximize behavior:** while a window is maximized, SmartGrid intentionally avoids background reshuffles so other windows don’t move.
+- **Compact behavior:** when enabled, closing or minimizing a tiled window fills the empty slot without a full retile unless the layout must change.
 - **Hotkeys don’t work:** another tool may be using the same shortcuts (PowerToys/FancyZones, DisplayFusion, etc.).
 - **Some windows don’t tile:** SmartGrid filters overlays/toasts/taskbar/etc. You can tune the rules in `is_useful_window()` in `smartgrid.py`.
 - **Border colors:** DWM border coloring works best on Windows 11; on some Windows 10 builds it may be ignored.